Gus Winkler: Later criminal career

 The fallout from the Valentine's Day massacre proved to be the undoing of the American Boys as an Outfit sub-group.
 Fred Burke was eventually captured and imprisoned for the first degree murder of Police Officer Charles Skelly in St. Joseph, Michigan, Bob Carey was exiled from Chicago after attempting to blackmail a friend of Capone's, and Crane Neck Nugent vanished without a trace.
-Gus Winkler, along with St. Louis gangster John "Babs" Moran, was severely injured in a car accident in Berrien County, Michigan on August 3, 1931.
-While Winkler survived, the crash cost him one of his eyes.
-While in his hospital bed, Winkler was accused of planning and taking part in the September 1930 robbery of US$2 million from a bank in Lincoln, Nebraska.
-While Winkler hadn't done the robbery, he knew who did and claimed he could convince the actual thieves to turn over the loot.